SonicAire COO and dust safety expert Jordan Newton is interviewed in this Dust Safety Science podcast and answers the following questions:

 Jordan pointed out that when a vacuum or blowdown method is being used, a person has to get close to the dust to dislodge it.
 This involves ladders, lifts and scaffolding.
 Employees have to come in on weekends to do cleaning (and be paid overtime) or the plant has to be shut down temporarily for cleaning.
-Regardless of how it’s done, the process is expensive and cumbersome.
+Regardless of how it’s done, the process is expensive, dangerous and cumbersome.

 “We are trying to help facilities eliminate (dust from) these overhead spaces,” Jordan said.
 “So that’s where the fans come into play….
 We’ve talked to a lot of folks recently who were referred by their insurance company to come talk to us because their insurers told them, clean up your dust or we’re not going to continue to cover you.”